UMAprotocol/UMIPs/umip_add_athlete_performance_tokens.md

-Collect the sport, id, timestamp, and price logic parameters from the ancillary data Go to the IPFS file containing the pricing logic Follow the price logic to calcaulte the price of the Athlete Performance Token Round price computations to 8 decimal places
+Collect the sport, id, timestamp, and price logic parameters from the ancillary data Go to the IPFS file containing the pricing logic Follow the price logic to calcaulte the WAR of the Athlete Performance Token Use the WAR value to settle APT price
+Round price computations to 8 decimal places

 Note: